fbeltrao/lerobot/aml/README.md

 ## Step 4 - Download checkpoint

 After training completes, your trained model (checkpoint files) exists in Azure's cloud storage.
-To use the model locally for inference, evaluation, or further development, you need to download these checkpoint files back to your local machine.
-Azure ML automatically manages these outputs and provides easy commands to retrieve them.
+If you want to use the model locally for inference, evaluation, or further development, you must download it.

-Once an training job is finished you can download the checkpoint files locally.
 1. Identify the job name
-2. Download the output locally `az ml job download --name <job-name> --download-path ./outputs --output-name checkpoint`
+2. Download the output locally `./aml/scripts/05-download-output.ps1 -JobName <job-name>`

 ## Advanced